QuickBooks HelpQuickBooksHelpIntuit

 • Name: [Director's name] Loan Account

-4. In the Unpaid balance field, enter the amount owed to the director.
-Make sure to set the correct date of when the amount was owed.
+4. In Unpaid balance, enter the amount the company owes to the director and the date it was owed.

 Step 2: Record the payment for the loan